pauljickling/notes/devops/terraform.md

 Note that the key/value pairs for the resource hashmap are required.
 Also pay close attention to the ami value.
 Those are region specific.

+## Applying Terraform State

 Once this information is completed you can run `terraform apply` and the instance will be created.
+Terraform will have also written some data to `terraform.tfstate`, which is a file that tracks the IDs of created resources.

+The current state of the instance can be viewed with `terraform show`.

+`terraform state` can be used for advanced state management, and `terraform state list` provides the list of resources and addresses that can be modified.